 7. Prepare for the hunt

 If the numbers make sense for you, making these additional moves at the very beginning of the purchase process can save you time, money and aggravation.

 Blemished credit or the inability to make a substantial down payment can put the kibosh on your homeownership plans.
 That’s why it pays to look at your creditworthiness early in the homebuying process.
 Get your free annual credit report and examine it for errors and unresolved issues.
 If you find mistakes, contact the credit reporting bureau to make sure they are corrected.
 It’s also a good idea to get your FICO credit score, which will cost you a small fee.

-Get your credit report and score today for free and with no obligation at myBankrate.
+Get your credit report and score today for free at myBankrate.